harshsikhwal/csdot/README.md

-#csdot
+# csdot

-csdot: A c# library to process Dot language used by Graphviz.
+A c# library to process Dot language used by Graphviz.

 Currently it can generate DOT and dump as a file